google-deepmind/tapnet/README.md

 ```
 ```
 @inproceedings{doersch2023tapir,
-  title={Tapir: Tracking any point with per-frame initialization and temporal refinement}, author={Doersch, Carl and Yang, Yi and Vecerik, Mel and Gokay, Dilara and Gupta, Ankush and Aytar, Yusuf and Carreira, Joao and Zisserman, Andrew}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={10061--10072},
+  title={{TAPIR}: Tracking any point with per-frame initialization and temporal refinement}, author={Doersch, Carl and Yang, Yi and Vecerik, Mel and Gokay, Dilara and Gupta, Ankush and Aytar, Yusuf and Carreira, Joao and Zisserman, Andrew}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={10061--10072},